Next.js Routing: A Complete Beginner Guide

 • Now, when you navigate to localhost:3000/blog/firstPage, you'll see the first page of the blog post, and localhost:3000/blog/secondPage will display the second page of the blog post.

-By organizing the files in a nested folder structure, Next.js automatically handles the routing.
-This simplifies the process of creating nested routes and improves the overall organization and structure of the application.
+Next.js automatically handles the routing by organizing the files in a nested folder structure.
+This simplifies the process of creating nested routes and improves the application's overall organization and structure.

 Dynamic Route